AmbireTech/adex-protocol/README.md

 ![Architecture](/graphs/architecture.svg)

-* The box-shaped platform and SDK are client-side software
+* The box-shaped platform and AdView are client-side software
 * Round-shaped items represent parts of the AdEx peer-to-peer network (in practice, [many validators and markets may exist](/graphs/real-world.svg))
 * The diamond shape represents another P2P network, in this case Ethereum